shazz/MicroPython-CircuitPython-Experiments/wiki/comparison.md

 ### Personal Opinion

-- From a pure technical point of view, I really like the pygamer, more than 2 times more performant (RAM and Clock) than the STM32 and... something nice for demoscene compos, a 12bits audio DAC.
+- From a pure technical point of view, I really like the pygamer, more than 2 times more performant (RAM and Clock) than the STM32F4

+- Something nice for demoscene compos, the SAMD51 based boards have a 12bits audio DAC and the pygamer headphones and speaker connectors.

 - Then.. from a developper point of view, the Meowbit is great, I prefer MicroPython over CircuitPython and the STM32F4 is easier to code than the ATSAMD51.